Halupedia Review

 What does Halupedia actually do?

 A lot of AI demo sites show the same pattern: enter prompt, wait, get text, close tab.
 The problem is not only that the outputs are uneven, it is that the surrounding experience gives you no reason to stay.
 Halupedia fixes that by borrowing the shape of an encyclopedia instead of the shape of a chatbot.
-The homepage describes it as an encyclopedia for a universe that does not exist until you visit it, which instantly tells you how to use it.
+The premise instantly tells you how to use it.
 You are not there to ask for help with a task.
 You are there to browse, click, get pulled into adjacent entries, and see whether the invented world can keep its tone long enough to feel internally consistent.

-The project becomes easier to evaluate once you combine the official page with the linked GitHub repo surfaced in search.
-The repo describes a React single-page app that generates an encyclopedia entry whenever someone requests an unknown slug, routes that request through an LLM via OpenRouter, then caches the result in Cloudflare KV.
-It also mentions HN-style threaded comments without sign-up.
+The project gets more interesting once you see how the world keeps expanding.
+It generates an encyclopedia entry whenever someone requests an unknown slug, routes that request through an LLM, then caches the result so the world starts to feel persistent instead of disposable.
 That means the product solution is not just text generation.
 It is generation plus cross-linking plus an interface that encourages drift.
-Features like an index, all entries view, stumble mode, and GitHub link, visible in search snippets for the live site, reinforce that this is meant to be explored like a library shelf, not consumed like a chat log.
+Features like an index, all entries view, stumble mode, and threaded comments reinforce that this is meant to be explored like a library shelf, not consumed like a chat log.

 What you can do with it